 Treating Your Yard

 But treating the yard for fleas also protects against ticks, which I think is a more realistic threat outdoors.
 And there’s a right way to do that, too.

 Ticks hang out at the ends of grasses and shrubs waiting for a host to brush by so they can hitch a ride and grab a quick blood meal.

-It will reach the ground at the same time, killing the crawling insects as well, but more importantly it will stick to the foliage making it more likely that the ticks will be killed.
+It will reach the ground at the same time, killing the sub-adult ticks and crawling insects as well, but more importantly, it will stick to the foliage making it more likely that the ticks will be killed.

 No Pets, No Problems, Right?
 Wrong!

 I’ve known people who don’t even own pets but whose house was flea infested.
 Fleas can hitch a ride on you, for example, if you visit someplace that’s infested.

 Or how about when the kids rescue a baby wild animal or feral cat.
 If it's flea infested, your home probably will be, too.

-The Gift That Keeps on Giving
+The Gift That Keeps On Giving

 And they can cause a skin condition, especially problematic in dogs and cats, known as flea allergy dermatitis or flea saliva dermatitis, which can lead to a secondary skin infection.

 So, a flea problem shouldn’t be taken lightly, and when treating the problem, do it right.
 You’ll save time, money, and a lot of aggravation.